 If you're shopping for a house, one of the biggest issues you have to face is how much you can afford and how you will balance that with the kind of house you want, in the location that suits you best.
 Real estate sources online and real estate agents often mention "average prices" and "median prices" when they compare prices in various areas, and those terms often cause confusion.

-Phoenix, Tempe, Scottsdale, Glendale, and other cities in Arizona are all located within Maricopa County, the most populous county in Arizona.
-When you are checking out home prices, you might find them described as the average or median in Maricopa County or in the various cities within the county.
+Phoenix, Tempe, Scottsdale, Glendale, and other cities in Arizona are all located within Maricopa County, the most populous county in Arizona and the fourth largest in the U.S. When you are checking out home prices, you might find them described as the average or median in Maricopa County or in the various cities within the county.

 - In real estate, half of the homes in an area sell above the median price, and half of the homes sell below the median price.